 5. Entered the precipitation depth-duration data from Table 15, as illustrated in Figure 13.
-Once the input was complete, the analyst clicked Apply and OK.

-Here, the actual Exceedance Probability is selected for each of the 8 boundary conditions.
+Here, the actual exceedance Probability is selected for each of the 8 boundary conditions.
 (Note that the options shown in the HEC-HMS form are actually exceedance probability multiplied by 100, expressed as a percentage).
-The Series Type identifies the series type of the depth-duration input data.
-The depth-duration input data is assumed to be partial duration since all TP-40 data are partial duration.
-If Partial Duration is selected, no changes are made to the specified values.
-If Annual is selected, HEC-HMS converts the specified values to partial duration series depths for 0.50-, 0.20-, and 0.10-AEP events.
+The Input Type identifies the series type of the depth-duration input data.
+This can be either Partial or Annual duration.
+The Output Type identifies the series type of the resulting flow data.
+If the Input Type and Output Type are the same then no changes are made to the specified values.
+If they are different, then HEC-HMS converts the specified values to partial or annual duration series depths for the 0.50-, 0.20-, and 0.10-AEP events.
 Multipliers from TP-40 are used for this.
-The Max Intensity Duration controls how HEC-HMS defines the frequency storm; it uses the procedures described in the Technical reference manual (USACE, 2000).
+The Intensity Duration controls how HEC-HMS defines the frequency storm; it uses the procedures described in the Technical Reference Manual (USACE, 2000).
 The duration selected should equal the computation time step, as specified in the Control Specifications, if possible.
 Otherwise, a duration near the time step should be selected.
-If 50% is selected for Peak Center, the peak intensity is at 50% of the duration-at 12 hours for a 24-hour storm.
+If 50% is selected for Intensity Position, the peak intensity is at 50% of the duration-at 12 hours for a 24-hour storm.
 The Storm Duration is the total duration of the precipitation event that is to be analyzed.
 Note that this may be less than the maximum duration for which a depth is specified in the table, but it should not be greater.
 The analyst must ensure that the duration of the analysis, as defined by the Starting Date, Starting Time, Ending Date, and Ending Time in the Control Specifications, exceeds the duration of the rainfall.
 Otherwise, the entire watershed will not contribute to runoff.
-The Storm Area is used for deptharea correction, as described in the Technical reference manual (USACE, 2000).
+The Storm Area is used for depth-area correction, as described in the Technical Reference Manual (USACE, 2000).
 For the CRS/SRS analysis, the Storm Area is the entire watershed area upstream of Arden Way.
-However, the areal correction for precipitation on this relatively small watershed is negligible; the values used are the point rainfall values entered.
+However, the areal correction for precipitation on this relatively small watershed is negligible.